 For the student teams competing in the "bring your own district" division for a full academic year:

-- Submit a district use case profile (required but not separately evaluated) following the guidelines provided in Appendix E. - Submit the four content sections summarized in Table 2.
-Final Deliverable Package Content and Judging Statements.
-More details and guidance are provided in Appendix B and D.
+- Submit a district use case profile following the guidelines provided in Appendix F. - Submit the four content sections summarized in Table 2.
+More details and guidance are provided in Appendices B and D.